 The Yahoo Japan Group assigns all responsibility to users and accepts no responsibility regarding YAHUOKU!, making no guarantees as to the selection, display, or bidding process for goods or services offered or the formation or honoring of contracts agreed to while using this service.
 Similarly, a disclaimer published on the Yahoo!
-Shopping site states that we assume no responsibility for the activities, products, services, website content, or content of live channels of the many retailers employing these services.
+Shopping site states that we assume no responsibility for the activities, products, services, or website content of the many retailers employing these services.
 Nor do we guarantee that users of these services will be able to purchase goods or services listed by these retailers.
 In addition, we do not accept responsibility for damage, loss, or delay in the delivery of such goods or services.
-It remains possible, however, that users of these services.
-As a result of such legal actions against the Yahoo Japan Group for claims or compensation related to the content of our services.
+It remains possible, however, that users of these services, or related parties, will take legal actions against the Yahoo Japan Group for claims or compensation related to the content of our services.
 As a result of such legal actions, we could incur substantial expenses or suffer a loss of brand image, which could negatively affect our business performance.
 Furthermore, it is possible that the treaty regarding the jurisdictions of international courts could result in future legal disputes with users of our services who reside outside of Japan.